Sage-Bionetworks-Challenges/sea-ad-dream/README.md

 If `-o/--output` is not provided, then results will output to `results.json`.

-[Prediction of Alzheimer's Disease Pathology from scTranscriptomic Data DREAM Challenge]: https://www.synapse.org/Synapse:syn66496696/wiki/632412
+[SEA-AD DREAM Challenge: Predicting Alzheimer’s Pathology from scRNA-seq Data]: https://www.synapse.org/Synapse:syn66496696/wiki/632412